real-winex/DA-Portfolio/Python Projects/guess.py/README.md

 and it must prevent the user from cheating by entering misleading hints.

 Hint: Use the math.log function to compute the minimum number of guesses needed after the lower and upper bounds are entered.
-(LO: 3.3, 3.4)

 Instructions